The 2025-2026 Test-Optional Almanac

 Who isn’t test optional?

-Popular colleges that will require testing for the class 2025 include:
+Popular colleges that will require testing for fall 2026 include:

 - Auburn University (for students with below a 3.6 GPA)